cinnData/WebScraping/[WEB-02] Introduction to Python.md

 1. Write a Python function which, given three integers, returns `True` if any of them is zero, and `False` otherwise.

-2. Write a Python function which, given three integers, returns `True` if they are in order from smallest to largest, and `False` otherwise.
+2. Write a Python function which, given three integers, returns `True` if they are ordered from smallest to largest, and `False` otherwise.
 Modify your function so that it returns `1`/`0` instead of `True`/`False`.

 3. Given two positive integers `a` and `b`, you can get the remainder of the integer division of `a` by `b` with `a%b`.
 So `7%3` returns `1`, and `9%5` returns `4`.
 Write a function which, given an integer, prints 'Yes, it is a multiple of 3' if that integer is a multiple of 3, and 'Bad luck!' otherwise.